 How do I get the ugly smell out of the vintage coats I buy at thrift stores?
-I already send them twice to the dry cleaning, used febreeze, and put them outside for a few days.
+I've already sent them twice for dry cleaning, used Febreze, and put them outside for a few days.

-ONe thing here I did not see was this, take a bunch of newspapaers wad them up and fill the arms of the coat, get one of those dry cleaning garment bags, and put the coat with the newspaper inside of it, adding more newspaper, close it and seal it with tape to make it air tight.
-Wait about 3-4 days open it up and remove some of the newspaper, the news papaer should smell like the coats.
-Newspaper absorbs ordors and I have had wonderful luck with it getting out the vintage smell in clothes..you may have to take out the newspaper and refill the coat a couple times but, works wonders.
+One thing here I did not see was this, take a bunch of newspapaers wad them up and fill the arms of the coat, get one of those dry cleaning garment bags, and put the coat with the newspaper inside of it, adding more newspaper, close it and seal it with tape to make it air tight.
+Wait about 3-4 days open it up and remove some of the newspaper, the newspaper should smell like the coats.
+Newspaper absorbs ordors and I have had wonderful luck with it getting out the vintage smell in clothes.
+You may have to take out the newspaper and refill the coat a couple times but, works wonders.

 What is the smell?
 Have your tried vinegar?
 Honestly, I find that straight from the bottle white distilled vinegar is pretty much for everything!
 It kills mold, mildew, viruses, and bacterias (not all.. but most in the house!)
 It also clears up weird smells in things.
 You can mix in 6-9 drops of a lovely essential oil (tee tree is nice and clean smelling but there's also things like lavender)

 And the really nice thing is vinegar doesn't bleach fabrics!

 kibby said something about deactivated charcoal, you can get that in a pet supply shop in the aquarium section.
 It's usually used for filters... you would get a big plastic tub and layer charcoal, coat, charcoal, coat...end with charcoal and close it up for a week or so... don't open the charcoal filters though.. you don't want it all over your coats.
 Just lay them in...

 good luck...
 I'd be interested to know if anything works!

 I have used charcoal briquettes to get a nasty smell out of an old freezer and it worked great.